aviantorichad/rtpapatnetlogin/README.md

 # rtpapatnetlogin
 Login page mikrotik RTPAPATNET

-Download and copy all file and paste to your Mikrotik Routerboard/PC using ftp or 'Files' menu in winbox.
+Download all files then copy and paste to your Mikrotik Routerboard/PC using ftp or 'Files' menu in winbox.